 SPEXone is a very compact instrument that contains an intricate optical design.
 It is only 9 kg, and has a size of 37x28x15 cm3.
 The SPEXone design is based on the polarization modulation concept that maps the linear polarization state onto the spectrum, using passive optical components.
 This allows us to characterize the full linear polarization state for a scene instantaneously.
 This improves the polarimetric accuracy, compared to current spaceborne polarimeters that operate in selected wavelength bands and use rotating polarizers.
 SPEXone attains a polarimetric accuracy of 0.3%.

 SPEXone is a public-private initiative, funded by the Ministry of Education Culture and Science (OCW) and the Netherlands Space Office (NSO), the Netherlands Organization of Scientific Research (NWO), SRON and Airbus DS NL.
 We acknowledge NASA for hosting SPEXone on their PACE observatory as a partnered payload.
+The SPEX measurement concept was developed and prototyped by Frans Snik and Christoph Keller at Leiden University

 |Viewing angles||+/-57°, +/-20°, 0°|